Revisiting Audio-language Pretraining for Learning General-purpose Audio Representation

 \section{Introduction}

-Representation learning has long been central to audio processing\footnote{In this work, audio processing refers to audio understanding, speech analysis and music understanding, while excluding automatic speech recognition}, with substantial progress over the past decades.
-Early advances relied on supervised learning, where models trained on labeled corpora were adapted to related downstream tasks or transferred across domains~\citep{Panns, HTSAT,xvector,ecapa}.
-More recently, self-supervised learning (SSL) has emerged as the promising paradigm.
-By pretraining on large-scale unlabeled audio with contrastive objectives or masked modeling~\citep{ssast, BEATs, wav2vec2, hsu2021hubert, MERT}, the resulting models learn rich structural knowledge of audio signals, consistently enhancing performance across many speech and audio benchmarks~\citep{superb, hear, marble}.

-While these techniques have achieved remarkable success, a fundamental limitation persists: existing methods are primarily designed to excel on specific tasks.
-This domain specificity stems from explicit inductive biases embedded in model architectures and training objectives.
-Models optimized for environmental sounds usually underperform capturing speaker characteristics or paralinguistic information in speech, and vice versa~\citep{hear}.
-Achieving general-purpose audio representations that transfer robustly across diverse audio modalities remains a challenging and actively pursued goal in the field.
+Representation learning has long been central to audio processing\footnote{In this work, audio processing refers to audio understanding, speech analysis and music understanding, while excluding automatic speech recognition}.
+Current approaches are predominated by supervised learning~\citep{Panns, HTSAT, ecapa} and self-supervised learning~\citep{BEATs, wav2vec2, hsu2021hubert, MERT}, which have consistently enhanced performance across various speech and audio benchmarks~\citep{superb, hear, marble}.
+Despite these advances, most existing methods are still optimized for relatively narrow task scopes rather than general-purpose use. models excelling at environmental sound classification, for example, often fail to capture speaker identity or paralinguistic attributes, and vice versa~\citep{hear}.
+Thus, learning audio representations that transfer robustly across diverse audio processing tasks remains an actively pursued and unresolved challenge.

-An emerging and promising alternative is audio–language pretraining~\citep{clap, LAION-CLAP}, which grounds audio perception with natural language descriptions (e.g. captions).
-In this framework, text serves as a flexible semantic scaffold, offering supervision potentially spanning multiple levels of granularity, from coarse event categories to fine-grained acoustic attributes.
-By aligning audio with text, audio–language pretraining provides a unified learning framework for capturing diverse audio information, offering a promising path toward general audio understanding~\citep{MMAU,huangdynamic,airbench,ALPsurvey}.
+A promising alternative is audio–language pretraining (ALP)~\citep{clap, LAION-CLAP}, which grounds audio perception in natural language descriptions (captions).
+In this framework, text serves as a flexible semantic scaffold, enabling supervision spanning multiple levels of granularity, from coarse event categories (e.g., “dog barking,” “applause”) to fine-grained acoustic attributes (e.g., speaking style or musical structure), offering a unified path toward general audio understanding~\citep{MMAU,huangdynamic,airbench,ALPsurvey}.